-- 2. GREENFIELD EXPANSIONS Successful construction and opening of STADIO Centurion, STADIO's first mega-campus, and commencement of construction of Krugersdorp Logistics Center - INFRASTRUCTURE TECHNOLOGY - Implementation and roll-out of CANVAS, the virtual learning environment, and continued improvement of CRM with roll-out of ERP - Scoping and identification of new STADIO SIMS - WORLD OF WORK Enhance relationships with industry to ensure programme relevance and assure graduate employability - ACADEMIC EXCELLENCE Embed the distance learning and contact learning student journeys - 6.
+- 1. OPERATIONAL EFFICIENCY continuation of change management, consolidation of business processes and culture with a focus on getting an optimal organisational structure - 2.
+GREENFIELD EXPANSIONS Successful construction and opening of STADIO Centurion, STADIO's first mega-campus, and commencement of construction of Krugersdorp Logistics Center - 3.
+INFRASTRUCTURE TECHNOLOGY - Implementation and roll-out of CANVAS, the virtual learning environment, and continued improvement of CRM with roll-out of ERP - Scoping and identification of new STADIO SIMS - WORLD OF WORK Enhance relationships with industry to ensure programme relevance and assure graduate employability - ACADEMIC EXCELLENCE Embed the distance learning and contact learning student journeys - 6.
 GROWTH Delivery of acceptable profit targets